jsunn-y/ALDE/README.md

 ## Analysis
 The raw outputs from the ALDE simulations can be summarized into a dataframe using `analysis/tabulate_results.ipynb`.
 Example output from tabulation of the simulations are provided in `analysis/all_results.csv`.
 Afterward, example visualizations of the tabulated results can be performed with `analysis/visualization.ipynb`.

+The complete processed fitness data from our wet-lab campaign is provided in `analysis/ParPgb_fitness_all.csv`.